Ramona's Cuisine

 ⁷ Cashew nuts can be replaced with almonds, but whichever you chose to use will need to be soaked for at least 30’

-⁸ Lime can be replaced or halved with passion fruit meaning that you could use half lime half passion juice (of course you will need to remove the seeds) Delicious!
+⁸ Lime can be replaced or halved with passion fruit meaning that you could use half lime and half passion juice (of course you will need to remove the seeds) Delicious!

 Feel adventurous with the ingredients!
 Go for it… and please let me know what interesting changes you’ve made.